KCCG/shell-genomics/_episodes/05-writing-scripts.md

 <div id="div_win" style="display:block" markdown="1">

-### Uploading Data to your Virtual Machine with PSCP
+### Uploading Data to the cluster with PSCP

 If you're using a PC, we recommend you use the *PSCP* program.
 This program is from the same suite of tools as the PuTTY program we have been using to connect.

 1. If you haven't done so, download pscp from [http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe](http://the.earth.li/~sgtatham/putty/latest/x86/pscp.exe)
 2. Make sure the *PSCP* program is somewhere you know on your computer.
 In this case, your Downloads folder is appropriate.
 3. Open the windows [PowerShell](https://en.wikipedia.org/wiki/Windows_PowerShell);
 go to your start menu/search enter the term **'cmd'**; you will be able to start the shell (the shell should start from C:\Users\your-pc-username>).